This is based on opinion. Please don't list it on a work's trope example list.

 A man has dreams of walking with giants.
 To carve his niche in the edifice of time.
 Before the mortar of his zeal has a chance to congeal The cup is snatched from his lips.
 His flame is snuff ab'rning.
 He's brought to rag and ruin in his prime.

-When Mary Poppins watches Jane and Michael go off with their parents without a backwards glance.
+When Mary Poppins finishes packing for her departure, then watches Jane and Michael go off with their parents without a backwards glance.
 Just because something is right and correct doesn't automatically make it less sad.

 However, in Mary Poppins' view: "Practically perfect people never permit sentiment to muddle their thinking."